Fife cyclist secures damages after being hit by careless driver

 The experienced cyclist took extensive steps to make sure other road users could see him like wearing cycle specific clothing with reflective markings and positioning himself clearly on the road.

-But the female driver – who apparently didn’t see David because she was checking for approaching traffic – failed to stop and smashed into his side.
+But the driver – who apparently didn’t see David because they were checking for approaching traffic – failed to stop and smashed into his side.